When Will I Go Into Labor?

 6. What you’ll see

-• Key milestones – your personal 10%, 50%, and 90% probability dates.
+• Chart markers - your personal 10%, 50%, and 90% probability dates shown directly on the curve.

-• Early‑labor alert – if your profile suggests higher‑than‑average chance of labor before 37 weeks, we highlight that and link to trusted resources on preterm signs.
+• Early-labor alert - if your profile suggests higher-than-average chance of spontaneous labor before 37 weeks, we highlight that and link to trusted resources on preterm signs.

 Where the numbers come from